mavin321/Flappy-bird/README.md

 python flappy_bird.py

 🎮 Controls
-Spacebar: Make the bird flap and move upward.
+left click: Make the bird flap and move upward.
 Avoid the pipes and try not to hit the ground!